Ariadne's Tribe: Minoan Spirituality for the Modern World

 Today at dawn, as the Sun Goddess Therasia is at the height of her power, the Midsummer Sun illuminated the opening to the adyton, the artificial cave built into the floor on the left side of the room.
 At that moment, the god who had been hidden in Rhea’s cave for half the year emerged, fully grown, standing tall and proud in the first rays of the Midsummer morning.

 Now those people who were lucky enough to witness Dionysus emerge from the cave are making their way out of the courtyard, joining the crowds that are moving up every street from the town toward the temple on the hill.
-You move along with the others, streaming to the great plaza that stretches along the west side of the enormous temple-palace complex, hurrying to find a good place to stand.
+You move along with the others, streaming to the great plaza that stretches along the west side of the enormous temple complex, hurrying to find a good place to stand.
 You wipe the sweat off your forehead as the Sun continues to slide up across the sky, baking the island with its summer heat, and feel a pang of envy for the lucky people who are seated on the platform near the stage, since they'll be in the shade for some time yet.

 After a few moments of jostling through the crowd, you position yourself along the back of the plaza.
-You manage to edge into the slim shade of a tree that borders the paved area, then you realize you can step up onto a small boulder and see above the crowd.
+You manage to edge into the slim shade of an olive tree that borders the paved area, then you realize you can step up onto a small boulder and see above the crowd.
 You're lucky to have a clear view across the plaza.
-You can see that the side of the building is draped with golden banners and greenery, and a large stage has been erected against its wall.
+You can see that the side of the building is draped with golden banners, and a large stage has been erected against its wall.
 The stage is still in the shade, but it won’t be for long.
 Just as you’re wondering how long you’ll have to wait, a glint of gold from off to the side catches your eye.

 Along with the rest of the crowd, you turn to look toward the causeway.
-There, treading down the length of the sacred road, crossing the river toward you, is a golden entourage.
+There, treading down the length of the sacred road, crossing the river toward you, is a shimmering golden entourage.
 You can hear the beating of drums, the rattling of sistrums, the shrill voice of a flute and the bell-like tones of a lyre as the group approaches.
 The cohort is led by a handful of priestesses, arrayed in their finest garb, with jewels glinting from the hems of their flounced skirts and the edges of their open-front tops.
 They walk with their arms upraised, acknowledging the presence of the goddess in their midst.
 Behind them marches a group of priests – young men in short kilts with jeweled daggers at their waists followed by older, bearded men wearing long robes shot through with threads of gold.
 And behind them follows the centerpiece of the entourage.

-A litter, borne aloft by six tanned and muscular men, bears a woman of surpassing beauty.
+A litter, borne aloft by six muscular men, bears a woman of surpassing beauty.
 Her curly black locks glisten in the morning sunlight.
 Her golden brown skin glows, set off by the rich colors and sparkling gems of her clothing and jewelry.
 Earlier this morning, she was only a woman – the head of the College of Priestesses, a powerful woman, to be sure – but still a mere mortal.
 Now she bears the goddess Ariadne within her, the Goddess Who Comes to meet her lover on this special day.

 The glistening entourage crosses the river and approaches the temple, stopping at one end of the stage.
 The crowd moves as one, lifting fist to forehead in the gesture of respect for the divine, murmuring her name and asking for her blessings on their lives.
 You offer her your own special prayer, and after a moment, you know she has heard you.